-Golf cart battery cables require some periodic cleaning and maintenance or you may find yourself with a golf cart that won't start or dies suddenly, like my son-in-law's.
+Golf cart battery cables require periodic inspection, cleaning and maintenance or you may find yourself with a golf cart that won't start or dies suddenly - like my son-in-law's golf cart.

 My daughter was driving on the golf cart paths near her home when her EZ Go golf cart suddenly died.
 Fortunately, it was close enough to their house to push it back into the garage.